medyassine-bensaid/Github-Actions-CI-CD-pipeline/README.md

 1. I will create a branch and open a pull request.
 2. I will verify:
   - CI workflow triggers and runs correctly
   - Secrets are secure
   - Main branch protection is enforced
   - Docker image is pushed on merge to main
   - Docker image size is within acceptable range (bonus)
   - Additional test or validation stages exist (bonus)
+3. I will attempt to create another branch and modify the workflow on main to deploy a malicious Docker image to DockerHub (to test security controls).

 ---